NamhoGim/Java-Precisely/README.md

 The _field-modifiers_ may be a list of the modifiers `static`, `final`, `transient` (section 26.12), and `volatile`, and at most one of the access modifiers `private`, `protected`, `public` (section 9.7).

-If a field `f` in class `com.precisely.java.example033.C` is declared `static`, then `f` is associated with class `com.precisely.java.example033.C` and can be referred to independently of any object of class `com.precisely.java.example033.C`.
+If a field `f` in class `C` is declared `static`, then `f` is associated with class `C` and can be referred to independently of any object of class `C`.
 A _field initializer_ may be an expression or an array initializer (section 8.2).
-A static field initializer can refer only to static members of `com.precisely.java.example033.C` an can throw no checked exceptions (chapter 15).
+A static field initializer can refer only to static members of `C` an can throw no checked exceptions (chapter 15).

 Static fields are initialized when the class is loaded.
 First all static fields are givien default initial values;